Imperial examination: Special

 Besides the regular tests for the jinshi and other degrees, there were also occasionally special purpose examinations, by imperial decree (zhiju).
 Decree examinations could be for a number of purposes such as identifying talent for specific assignments, or to satisfy particular interest groups such as ethnic groups and the imperial clan.
-In the Tang dynasty, the emperor held on occasion irregular examinations for specialized topics.
+In the Tang dynasty, the emperor held on occasion special examinations for specialized topics.
 These were open to persons already employed by the government.
 During the Song dynasty, in 1061, Emperor Renzong of Song decreed special examinations for the purpose of finding men capable of "direct speech and full remonstrance" (zhiyan jijian): the testing procedure required the examinees to submit 50 previously prepared essays, 25 on particular contemporary problems, 25 on more general historical governmental themes.
-In the examination room, the examinees then had a day to write essays on six topics chosen by the test officials, and finally were required to write a 3,000 character essay on a complex policy problem, personally chosen by the emperor, Renzong.
+In the examination room, the examinees then had a day to write essays on six topics chosen by the test officials, and finally were required to write a 3,000-character essay on a complex policy problem, personally chosen by the emperor, Renzong.
 Among the few successful candidates were the Su brothers, Su Shi and Su Zhe (who had already attained their jinshi degrees, in 1057), with Su Shi scoring exceptionally high in the examinations, and subsequently having copies of his examination essays widely circulated.